-In June 2016, the FASB issued ASU 2016-13, "Financial Instruments - Credit Losses (Topic 326)" ("ASU 2016-13").
-ASU 2016-13 requires companies to measure credit losses utilizing a methodology that reflects expected credit losses and requires a consideration of a broader range of reasonable and supportable information to assess credit loss estimates.
-ASU 2016-13 is effective for annual and interim periods beginning after December 15, 2022.
-The Company will adopt the standard effective January 1, 2023.
-The Company does not expect the adoption of ASU 2016-13 to result in a material change to its consolidated financial statements.
+In June 2016, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments.
+This update requires companies to measure credit losses utilizing a methodology that reflects expected credit losses and requires a consideration of a broader range of reasonable and supportable information to estimate credit losses.
+Effective, January 1, 2023, the Company implemented ASU 2016-13.
+The implementation did not have a material impact on the Company's financial statements.